The Sites Dominating Google's Top Stories SERP Feature in 2024 - Detailed.com

 Special thanks to NewzDash and its founder John Shehata for helping to make this possible.

-Newzdash helps news organizations track their own and their competitors’ performance in Top Stories and Google News, including which keywords are trending in the news landscape.
+Newzdash is a news SEO tool that helps news organizations track their own and their competitors’ performance in Top Stories and Google News, including which keywords are trending in the news landscape.
 For a deeper dive into Newzdash’s capabilities and the data analyzed, please refer to this accompanying Google Document.

 A Quick Note on ‘Outing’ – Primarily Regarding Independent Sites Ranking Well – Before I Dive In